 Always fresh stock.
-Each Kambo stick is unique, but should contain enough venom for approximately 75-100 so-called "dots".
-Our good friend gets the kambo from two Matsés communities that consist of about twenty families.
+Each Kambo stick is unique, but should contain enough secretion for approximately 75-100 so-called "dots".
+Our good friend obtains the Kambo from two Matsés communities that consist of about twenty families.
 Each Kambo stick comes with two wooden sticks to burn the holes in the skin, a small bottle of Dragon's blood (Sangre de Drago) and a piece of Palo Santo incense wood.

 Other names: Sapo Toad, Vacina do Sapo (toad vaccine), Leite do Sapo (toad milk), Kambô, or Kampú, Secretions of the Phyllomedusa bicolor tree-frog.

-The Panoan tribes that practice the poison frog ritual call it Kambo or Kampo in their language.
-Tree frogs are referred to as “sapos,” in spanish hence the term sapo as sometimes used to refer to the indigenous medicine, kambo.
+The Panoan tribes that practice the Kambo frog ritual call it Kambo or Kampo in their language.
+Tree frogs are referred to as “sapos,” in Spanish hence the term "Sapo" as sometimes used to refer to the indigenous medicine, Kambo.
 The tree frog is stretched by strings tied to its limbs.
-As painful as it may look, the tree frog is not harmed during the process in which the poison is harvested from its skin.
-Traditionally, older men scrape the epidermis of the frog with a wooden stick to remove the toxin.
-After harvesting the poison, the frog is released unharmed.
+As painful as it may look, the tree frog is not harmed during the process in which the secretion is harvested from its skin.
+Traditionally, older men scrape the epidermis of the frog with a wooden stick to remove the secretion.
+After harvesting, the frog is released unharmed.
 The Matses believe that harming the frog could offend animal spirits and result in severe misfortune.

-The tribal members use the poison as a medicine and hunting aid, claiming it makes them strong and invisible.
-The poison from the wooden stick is typically mixed with the shaman's saliva and applied to tiny burns.
+The tribal members use it as a medicine and hunting aid, claiming it makes them strong and invisible.
+The secretion from the wooden stick is typically mixed with the shaman's saliva and applied to tiny burns.

 ...or rather Animal Info: